Herzult/php-ssh/README.md

 <?php

 // ... the session creation
 $publickey = $session->getPublickey();
 ```

+The Public-Key subsystem allows you to provide multiple public keys to use for authentication.
 See the `Ssh\Publickey` class for more details on the available methods.

 #### Exec